 Prepare to Respond

 In 2019, JCRB|AJC launched AJC's Leaders For Tomorrow (LFT) program.
 There is no other comprehensive program in Kansas City that provides this critical resource—creating a new generation of inspired and informed Jewish leaders.
 LFT is a seven-month long leadership development program for high school students, grades 10-12.
 The program gives students the tools to talk about the issues impacting world Jewry today, and the confidence to stand up for these issues in college and throughout their lives.

-Applications for the 2022-2023 cohort are now open.
-Interested students can learn more and apply here.
+Applications for the 2022-2023 cohort are now closed.
+Students interested in applying for future cohorts can learn more here.

 "Prepare to Respond" Antisemitism Workshop for Students

 JCRB|AJC offers workshops for Jewish students and Jewish student groups on how to recognize antisemitism and respond effectively.
 For more information about upcoming opportunities, contact Sarah Markowitz at email@example.com.

 We provide support for incoming and continuing college students so that we can address their concerns about publicly expressing their Jewish identities or support for Israel on their college campuses and prepare them to respond to antisemitism if needed.
 We partner with AJC Campus Affairs to provide resources and training about antisemitism and anti-Zionism.
 For more information about upcoming opportunities, contact Sarah Markowitz at firstname.lastname@example.org.